marcosfpr/marcosfpr.github.io/_posts/brief-introduction-to-information-retrieval/2021-27-03-brief-introduction-to-information-retrieval.md

 Well, sounds simple!
 Behind the scenes, MatchUp perform some [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) operations, like tokenization, stemming and filtering stopwords.

 In large collections, the size of the index probably will not fit in memory.
 Thus, there are many single machine alternatives to building large indexes, such as [BSBI](https://nlp.stanford.edu/IR-book/html/htmledition/blocked-sort-based-indexing-1.html) and [SPMI](https://nlp.stanford.edu/IR-book/html/htmledition/single-pass-in-memory-indexing-1.html).
-In real scenarios, these indexes are builded in a distributed system, using [sharding-based](https://solr.apache.org/guide/6_6/distributed-search-with-index-sharding.html) techniques, and are also compressed in the end.
+In real scenarios, these indexes are builded in a distributed system, using [sharding-based](https://solr.apache.org/guide/6_6/distributed-search-with-index-sharding.html) techniques, and also compressing algorithms.
 In MatchUp tool, as it is only for experimental purposes, the index is made entirely in memory.

 So far, our small index has not been persisted on the disk.
 To save it, just type: